See the Cast of ‘Planes, Trains & Automobiles’ Then and Now

 Matthew Lawrence, Little Neal

 Then: 'Planes, Trains, and Automobiles' was the big screen debut for Lawrence, who at the age of seven had already made appearances on TV shows 'Gimme a Break!,' 'Sara' and 'Dynasty.'

-Now: Lawrence went on to play the role of Jack Hunter in ‘Boy Meets World.’
-More recently, he was in ‘The Hot Chick’ and ‘The Comebacks.’
-His latest, ‘Of Silence,’ will be released next year.
+Now: Lawrence went on to play the role of Jack Hunter in 'Boy Meets World.'
+He was also in 'The Hot Chick' and 'The Comebacks.'

 Olivia Burnette, Marti Page

 Then: Olivia played Neal's cherubic daughter whose pageant Neal misses on his way home.
 It was an early role for the prolific TV star who went on to star in 'The Torkelsons.'

 Now: Burnette has appeared in TV in roles on 'Dexter,' 'Sons of Anarchy,' 'The Closer' and other series.
 But we're still holding out for a 'Torkelsons' reunion.